andrewvaughan/template-core/.github/CONTRIBUTING.md

 - Adherence to Primary Commit Message standards

 Comments on your Pull Request may occur on specific pieces of code, or on the Pull Request, itself.
-All conversations within a Pull Request **must** achieve resolution, although not necessarily development, prior to being accept.
-This **may** require changes to the submission, or **may** entail a conversation to come to a common understanding on why the Contributor elected a particular methodology.
+All conversations within a Pull Request **must** achieve resolution, although not necessarily development, prior to acceptance.
+This **may** require changes to the submission or **may** entail a conversation to come to a common understanding on why the Contributor elected a particular methodology.
 Regardless, it's the responsibility of the Contributor to resolve all threads.